-These sheep did not ‘baa’, they positively vomited a dreadful ‘murghhh!‘ They disturbed our sleep and interrupted our conversations, but they were also very funny.
+These sheep did not ‘baa’, they positively vomited a dreadful ‘murghhh!‘ They disturbed our sleep and interrupted our conversations and our songs, but they were also very funny in their dreadful commentary.

 We occasionally quote these sheep to each other to this day.

-The farm where we camped was called Blagdon Farm and the elderly couple that lived there were Mr and Mrs Melhuish.
+The farm was called Blagdon Farm and the elderly couple that lived there were Mr and Mrs Melhuish.
 Mrs Melhuish had a wooden leg so naturally we called her – among ourselves – Mrs Pegleg.
-She baked us a huge fruit cake and supplied us with jugfulls of milk from the cows (with cream . . . ).
+She baked us a huge fruit cake and supplied us with jugfulls of cream-laden milk from their cows.